What is canal stenosis surgery and is it the right treatment option for me?

 - Osteophytes — the development of bone spurs often leads to nerve compression

-As stenosis is usually the result of years of wear and tear.
-Conservative treatments often do not provide the permanent relief the patient desires because the cause of the symptoms remains.
-Spinal canal stenosis surgery allows the orthopedist to widen the spinal canal, thereby removing the source of stenosis.
+As stenosis is usually the result of years of wear, several weeks or months of conservative treatments often do not provide the permanent relief you desire because the cause of the symptoms remains.
+Spinal canal stenosis surgery allows a surgeon to widen the spinal canal, thereby removing the source of stenosis.